 Renew your commitment to promoting Peace through Understanding

 each year.
 Your small membership fee keeps the door of opportunity open and connects you to your global family.

 Q: What are the benefits of PTPI membership?

-Members receive special rates for travel programs and conferences, and access to scholarships for students.
-In addition, members receive monthly email newsletters and yearly mailed publications that feature members' accomplishments and opportunities.
+Members receive special rates for travel programs and conferences.
+In addition, members receive monthly email newsletters and yearly mailed publications that feature upcoming opportunities and members' accomplishments.

 Q: What student travel programs does PTPI offer?

 Delegates ages 13-18 from around the world explore various perspectives and skills, while also experiencing an exciting new group of diverse people and cultures.
 Dynamic speakers, interactive workshops and rewarding activities highlight this youth conference.
 Students leave equipped with the tools and inspiration necessary to promote Peace through Understanding